QuentinRa/blog.quentinra.dev/tools/doxygen/docs/oo.md

-**FIRST** you should use ``Javadoc`` in `java` not doxygen but I Hope that you are here for others Object-Oriented languages.
+**FIRST** you should use ``Javadoc`` in `java` not doxygen but I Hope that you are here for other Object-Oriented languages.

 Here are some new tags for OO languages, you should check ``C`` page for the rest